apache/hudi/website/docs/configurations.md

 ---

 > #### hoodie.hbase.index.update.partition.path
 > Only applies if index type is HBASE.
-When an already existing record is upserted to a new partition compared to whats in storage, this config when set, will delete old record in old paritition and will insert it as new record in new partition.<br></br>
+When an already existing record is upserted to a new partition compared to whats in storage, this config when set, will delete old record in old partition and will insert it as new record in new partition.<br></br>
 > **Default Value**: false (Optional)<br></br>
 > `Config Param: UPDATE_PARTITION_PATH_ENABLE`<br></br>